Part 4/ French Press, AeroPress or Pour-Over? Discover the Best Brewing Method ☕

 - Precision-driven brewers

-🔍 How It Works: Hot water is slowly poured over coffee grounds in a paper filter.
+????
+How It Works: Hot water is carefully poured over coffee grounds resting in a paper filter, allowing for a slow and even extraction. ????????
 This slow, controlled pour extracts bright flavors and aromatic complexity.

 - Requires more attention and control